payw-org/jsoup-plus/README.md

 **Idea**

-Most of the time, when you are trying to crawl something, the crawling targets are repeating elements
+Most of the time, when you are trying to crawl something, the crawling targets are repeating elements.

 ---